I’m interested in having my great grandma’s big Family Bible restored. What are my options?

-Our goal in restoring your family Bible is to do all that is possible to get it back into a functional displayable condition and at the same time do as little as possible so as to preserve and restore the antiquity and hidden beauty of the original binding.
+Our goal in restoring your family Bible is to do all that is possible to get it back into a functional displayable condition and at the same time preserve and restore the antiquity and hidden beauty of the original binding.

-We can replace spines, which are often missing, with new leather, antiqued and color matched to the original boards.
-We include the wide raised bands often found on period Bibles.
+We can replace spines, which are often missing, with new leather, antiqued, color matched, and blended to the original boards.
+We include the wide raised bands often found on these period Bibles.

 Beyond that, we can repair torn pages with acid-free materials, repair breaks in the text block, apply new durable hinge cloth, replace head and tail bands, and recondition the leather on the original boards.

 Sometimes, we can take something that looks hopeless and bring it back again.

 Would you like a “ballpark price” on restoring your family Bible?